BEd (Hons) (NFQ Level 8)

 This course blends language learning and initial teacher education to prepare you to work as a language teacher in post-primary schools in the Irish education system.
 You can choose to study two languages from modern languages (French, Spanish, German or Italian) and/or an Ghaeilge.
 Alternatively, you can choose to major in an Ghaeilge alone.
 You will engage in modules to develop your language proficiency skills, building your linguistic competencies while also learning about the culture and literature of the language(s) through an interrogation of key texts.
 You will also develop your skills as a teacher as you progress through the course, undertaking modules in foundation disciplines (history/sociology/psychology/philosophy of education, curriculum studies) and professional studies (communication skills, digital learning, research) while also engaging in school placement (in both primary and post-primary schools).
 A key aspect of the course is to prepare you for working with a diverse range of students and personnel across the education system, with particular emphasis on the school as a learning community.

-You can study two languages (French, Spanish, German, Italian, an Ghaeilge) or an Ghaeilge solely.
+You can study two languages (French, Spanish, German, Italian or Portuguese, an Ghaeilge) or an Ghaeilge solely.
 Language modules will focus on developing your language proficiency while also introducing you to the associated culture and literature.
 Education modules include:

 You will continue to build your language proficiency engaging in modules focused on developing your skills and confidence in the language(s) you are studying as well as continuing with your cultural studies.
 Education modules include: